Sense and Sensibility (2008 TV series): Casting

 Davies commented that he would have liked to have been in charge of the casting.
 He revealed that he had initially objected to Hattie Morahan being cast in the role of the eldest Dashwood sister, Elinor.
 However, he was glad that his objections were ignored, because he fell in love with her performance.
 Morahan told The Daily Telegraph's Jasper Rees that she deliberately chose not to watch the 1995 film adaptation of Sense and Sensibility or think about Emma Thompson's portrayal of the character.
-She explained that she had not "[b]ecause you would go mad.
+She said that she had not "because you would go mad.
 It would distort your work.
 I thought, it'll be original by virtue of the fact that it's me doing it and there is only one me."

 Charity Wakefield successfully auditioned for the role of Marianne Dashwood.
 The actress said, "Marianne is the embodiment of youth and hope.
 I was so excited to be offered the part because I felt that it was a role which I could really attack.
 I understand her character and feel that we have lots in common."
 Dan Stevens was chosen to play Edward Ferrars, Elinor's love interest.
 The actor revealed to a BBC journalist that he had really wanted the part and was excited by the challenge of the character.
 Stevens became ill with tonsillitis during the shoot, and quipped that there are very few shots of him in full health still in the series.

 David Morrissey portrayed Colonel Brandon.
 The actor was sent the script by his agent, and he initially questioned whether another Austen adaptation was needed.
 However, he then read the script and thought it was "just brilliant", especially as Davies had added more scenes featuring the male characters.
 Dominic Cooper took on the role of John Willoughby, Brandon's rival for Marianne's affections.
 Describing his character, Cooper said "The way I tried to persuade myself he wasn't too bad was that he's a 25-year-old young guy and he genuinely falls in love with Marianne – he's not just doing it for one moment in time."
 Cooper said that he had fun working on the project.

 Janet McTeer and Lucy Boynton were cast as Mrs Dashwood and Margaret Dashwood respectively.
 Mark Gatiss portrayed John Dashwood.
 Claire Skinner received the role of John's wife, Fanny, while Mark Williams was cast as Sir John Middleton.
 Linda Bassett and Jean Marsh were given the roles of Mrs Jennings and Mrs Ferrars respectively.
 Robert Bianco from USA Today commented that both women were "wonderfully cast".
 Actresses Anna Madeley and Daisy Haggard portrayed Lucy Steele and her sister Anne, a character who was omitted from the 1995 film.